tebohonthako/teboho-n-porfolio/README.md

 import 'bootstrap/dist/css/bootstrap.min.css'; // Inside of your index.js

 ### How to Add Bootstrap to React
-//1.run following commnad in cmd:
+//1.run following the command in cmd:

 npm install bootstrap --save